-Broadcaster Actions on Input Streams ------------- ------------ ---------------
+Broadcaster Actions on Input Stream Broadcaster Actions on In put Str eams -------------------------------------------- ------------- --------- ------- --------- ------

 Video Profile Select an existing profile, select Keep original stream if you do not wish to transcode the video stream, or select Remove stream if you want to remove the video track.
 Audio Profile Select an existing profile, select Keep original stream if you do not wish to transcode the audio stream, or select Remove stream if you want to remove the audio track.
 Transport Strean Bitrate (Kbps) Specify the bitrate of the transport stream.
 This parameter is optional.
 If you do not specify a TS Bitrate, the stream will be VBR.
 If you specify a bitrate, the stream will be CBR.
 Use Hardware Acceleration (if available) Select this checkbox to use hardware acceleration component (e.g. NVIDIA or Intel) if it has been installed.
 Pass all PIDs Select this checkbox to pass-through all non-transcoded PIDs.
 Smoothing Buffer (ms) Specify how much of the transcoded stream (in milliseconds) to store before transmitting it back to the server in order to prevent bursts.
 If the Transport stream bitrate [kbps] field is empty, the smoothing buffer is disabled.
 If the Transport stream bitrate [kbps] field is NOT empty, it is recommended to enter around 200ms, which should be enough to prevent bursts.
-Enable time shift Enable time shift Maximum delay [hh:mm:ss] Specify the time of the delayed transmission of this stream.
+Enable time shift Maximum delay [hh:mm:ss] Specify the time of the delayed transmission of this stream.
+Maximum: 24 hours. - Specify the time of the delayed transmission of this stream.
 Maximum: 24 hours.
-Maximum delay Maximum delay [hh:mm:ss] Transmit as Specify the time of the delayed transmission of this stream.
-Maximum: 24 hours.
 Selecting this checkbox enables the transmission of this stream's outputs as multicast.
 A Zixi receiver that will pull the stream will receive it in multicast.
 By default, Zixi Broadcaster is configured to allow transparent fallback to unicast if it is out of the LAN.
 Requires enabling Multicast Pull in the Settings.
-This setting requires Maximum delay [hh:mm:ss] Transmit as multicast Specify the time of the delayed transmission of this stream.
-Maximum: 24 hours.
-Selecting this checkbox enables the transmission of this stream's outputs as multicast.
+This setting requires enabling Multicast Pool (Settings > Multicast Pool). [hh:mm:ss] Transmit as Selecting this checkbox enables the transmission of this stream's outputs as multicast.
 A Zixi receiver that will pull the stream will receive it in multicast.
 By default, Zixi Broadcaster is configured to allow transparent fallback to unicast if it is out of the LAN.
 Requires enabling Multicast Pull in the Settings.
-This setting requires enabling Multicast Pool (Settings > Multicast Pool).
-Maximum delay [hh:mm:ss] Transmit as multicast Multicast Only Enable Specify the time of the delayed transmission of this stream.
-Maximum: 24 hours.
-Selecting this checkbox enables the transmission of this stream's outputs as multicast.
+This setting requires [hh:mm:ss] Transmit as multicast Selecting this checkbox enables the transmission of this stream's outputs as multicast.
+A Zixi receiver that will pull the stream will receive it in multicast.
+By default, Zixi Broadcaster is configured to allow transparent fallback to unicast if it is out of the LAN.
+Requires enabling Multicast Pull in the Settings.
+This setting requires enabling Multicast Pool (Settings > Multicast Pool). [hh:mm:ss] Transmit as multicast Multicast Only Enable Selecting this checkbox enables the transmission of this stream's outputs as multicast.
 A Zixi receiver that will pull the stream will receive it in multicast.
 By default, Zixi Broadcaster is configured to allow transparent fallback to unicast if it is out of the LAN.
 Requires enabling Multicast Pull in the Settings.
 This setting requires enabling Multicast Pool (Settings > Multicast Pool).
 Selecting this checkbox will force the transmission of this stream only in multicast.
 Select this checkbox to encrypt the Input stream.
 For more information, see